-It is a dark night in Fallen London.
-It’s not that you can easily enjoy the sunlight, down there, so that doesn’t really tell much.
-But the Dark-Spectacled Admiral requires your services, tonight: and, if you do well, you might even live long enough to see the precious surface, that legendary place your heart longs for.
+It is a dark night for Sunless Sea players in Fallen London.
+It’s not like you can easily enjoy the sunlight, down there, so that doesn’t really tell much.
+But the Dark-Spectacled Admiral requires your services tonight: and if you do well, you might even live long enough to see the precious surface, that legendary place your heart longs for.

 You may be a savage pirate captain, a lord, a particularly enthusiastic militaire, or even a poet with an unstoppable desire for knowledge and discovery.
-It doesn’t matter who you are, in Fallen London: sooner or later, you might perish just like all the others.
-But you would’ve experienced some extraordinary storytelling, in the meantime.
+It doesn’t matter who you are, in Fallen London: sooner or later, you may perish just like all the others.
+But you would’ve experienced some extraordinary storytelling in the meantime.

-This is the #LoveIndies week, a perfect time to celebrate all the Indie developers we, as gamers, love and respect.
+This is the #LoveIndies week, a perfect time to celebrate all the Indie developers we gamers love and respect.
 In my case, I decided to write about Sunless Sea, a true masterpiece of video game writing developed by Failbetter Games, available on PC, Mac, Linux and even iOS.

-I recently came back to Sunless Sea after at least one year without a single “new game” – to my deepest regret, especially since I remember playing it with such wonder and pleasure, not too long ago.
-My first impact with Sunless Sea was, indeed, of pure wonder: as a writer (y’all know it if you read the website’s name, c’mon), I couldn’t ignore the beauty of the style adopted to tell the stories of Fallen London, a living, breathing universe on the edge of the gigantic underground ocean “Unterzee“.
+I recently came back to Sunless Sea after at least one year – to my deepest regret, especially since I remember playing it with such wonder and pleasure not too long ago.
+My first impact with Sunless Sea was, indeed, of pure wonder: being a writer, I couldn’t ignore the wondrous style adopted to tell the stories of Fallen London, a living, breathing universe on the edge of the gigantic underground ocean “Unterzee“.

 Coincidentally, it also takes place during a distorted and quite original take on the Victorian Age, which is a huge source of inspiration for my own stories.